evendis/flattery/README.md

 ### How to cache values from a :belongs_to association

 Given a model with a :belongs_to association, you want to store a (copy/cached) value from the associated record.
+The <tt>Flattery::ValueCache</tt> module is used to define the behaviour.

     class Category < ActiveRecord::Base
       has_many :notes, :inverse_of => :category